2024-25 FAFSA Updates and FAQs

 We encourage accepted students to submit the FAFSA as soon as possible.

-If you have completed the FAFSA, you can log into your admissions portal to view your confirmed financial aid offer or your updated FAFSA status with RIT.
+If you have completed a valid FAFSA, you can log into your admissions portal to view your confirmed financial aid offer or your updated FAFSA status with RIT.
 Please note that you may be required to complete additional steps for us to confirm your financial aid offer.
 Those steps are outlined in your portal.
 Log into your admissions portal

 Next Steps for Current/Continuing RIT Students